 State policies that allow winners to claim their prizes anonymously seem like a straightforward way to maintain the safety of the winners.
 But there are some disadvantages to such a policy. ,

 First, the public wants to know that real people are winning the jackpot.
 They can’t simply trust the lottery commission.
-They have to see that the winners are like of them.
+They have to see that the winners are like them.
 They want to know that the large prizes aren’t just going to sophisticated syndicates that buy up millions of tickets.
 Additionally, publicizing the lottery winner makes it easy to spot the lottery scams like the one Eddie Tipton pulled off.
 He snuck a virus into a lottery computer to make it generate a specific set of numbers on a certain day.
 This deceit eventually made him a winner.
 But because Tipton was the Information Security director of the American Multi-state lottery association (MUSL), his trickery causes a collapse in public confidence that led to the Hot Lotto lottery being shut down.

-Revealing the name of the winners builds trust and excitement but at the same it open winners up to security threats and other issues.
+Revealing the name of the winners builds trust and excitement but at the same, it opens winners up to security threats and other issues.
 In 2013, New Jersey governor Chris Christie vetoed a bill that would have let lottery winners claim their prize anonymously despite overwhelming bipartisan support for current policy.
 According to the governor’s staff, “The bill vetoed can potentially compromise the integrity of the Lottery and its games and undermine the transparency as well.
 Not only that, it can undermine the excitement and thrill of the announcement of the winners and people may lose their confidence in the game too.”

 Varying Rules of Powerball in different states about staying anonymous